How to Apply

 Upcoming Information Session

-Would you like to know more about the program and the application process?
-Register for our information sessions to learn more about our program and the opportunity to ask any questions you may have.
+Would you like to know more about the program and the application process, or have questions?
+Please register for one of our information sessions listed below.

 Late Applications

-Late applications may accepted from eligible candidates provided spaces are still available in the program.
+Late applications may be accepted from eligible candidates provided space is still available in the program.
 Please contact facultyed@brandonu.ca prior to submitting a late application.
+Late applications will not be accepted after May 15th.

 Complete the After Degree Online Admission Application